Moovit: Services

 In June 2017, Moovit announced a new tool for city authorities and transport agencies called 'Moovit urban mobility analytics' that uses population movement data and analytics to provide visual insights on public transport.

 In January 2019, Moovit announced TimePro, a cloud-based GPS-based AVL solution for transit agencies.
-TimePro provides real-time bus arrival to users, and a web dashboard displaying the information for all running vehicles.
+TimePro provides users with real-time bus arrival and a web dashboard displaying information for all running vehicles.

 Moovit's Transit APIs are used by Uber and Lyft for public transit options.

-In October 2019, Michigan governor Gretchen Whitmer announced that a mobility app will be developed by Moovit, offering autonomous vehicle rides for attendees of the 2020 North American International Auto Show in Detroit in June 2020.
+In October 2019, Michigan governor Gretchen Whitmer announced that a mobility app would be developed by Moovit, offering autonomous vehicle rides for attendees of the 2020 North American International Auto Show in Detroit in June 2020.

 In December 2020, Moovit and SmartBus announced the launch of the Quick CONNECT service in Detroit, powered by Moovit On-Demand technology.

 In July 2022, Moovit announced the launch of its location-based advertising platform.

 Controversy

-In January 2021, it was publicly condemned after a historic Nova Scotia Black community was labelled using a racist slur.
-The area it referred to as "Dartmouth-Preston" appeared as the N-word followed by "ville" in its listings.
-The area indicated on the app's map was in the general area of the Prestons.

-The Preston area is a historic Black community on the outskirts of Dartmouth, N.S., made up of neighbouring North Preston, East Preston and Cherry Brook.
-The app indicated it was last edited on Jan.
-19, meaning the offensive term could have been there for two weeks.